vibe-project/vibe-examples/README.md

-## React Examples
+## Vibe Examples

-This project contains various examples of using sub projects of React.
+This project contains various examples of using sub projects of Vibe.